openrocket/openrocket-database/README.md

 As of the 2022.02 OpenRocket release (Feb 2023), this database is automatically installed along with OpenRocket, and you don't have to do anything special to install it.

-For the old OpenRocket 15.03, you have to do a slightly technical installation.
-It's not very complicated, but there's a bit of command line work.
-You'll need to be able to use a `git` client to grab this repo, and create a soft symlink so that OpenRocket finds the database when it starts up.

 ---

 This project was created by [Dave Cook](https://github.com/dbcook/openrocket-database) and actively maintained by him until 2024.
 The OpenRocket team would like to thank him for his efforts.

 ## Compatibility

-OpenRocket compatibility:  OpenRocket 15.03 and 2022.02 and newer releases.
+OpenRocket compatibility:  OpenRocket 24.12 and newer releases.

 Thus far this database does not use any of the new data fields present in the 2022+ OpenRocket releases that are incompatible with 15.03.
 However, it is now about time to drop this backward